 Employers will be encouraged to recruit apprentices directly from full-time provision and also take a greater role in signing off their competency at the end of their course.

-CITB are working with partners including City and Guilds to prepare Welsh employers for these changes and ensure they have all the information they need.
+CITB continue to work with partners including City and Guilds to support Welsh employers with these changes and ensure they have all the information they need.

 For more information on the changes